Elton-Ribeiro/Elton-Ribeiro/README.md

 🧱 I'll post here, some of my projects. <br>

-🎺 My hobby is made 20% of bicycling and 80% of music & audio electronics, modern and old stuff like vacuum tubes.
+🎺 My hobby is made 20% of cycling and 80% of music & audio electronics, modern and old stuff like vacuum tubes.
 (Yep!
 I know, wrong place to talk about!) <br>

 <br>
 That's it!<br>